 Counting her Honorable Discharge from the United States Marine Corps where she served as an intelligence officer, Susan is a two-time layoff “graduate.”
 She was also one of tens of thousands of employees laid off in 1994 by Digital Equipment Corporation, number 28 on the Fortune 500 company at that time, which completely disappeared by 1998.
 Susan’s work on Job-Hunt resulted from those two experiences.

 Based on her pre-Digital experience working in Harvard University’s Personnel Office and in a Boston compensation consulting company as well as her numerous industry contacts, Susan has written and spoken extensively on the subject of online job search and was a pioneer in this relatively new field.
 Susan also teaches employers and recruiters how to recruit employees online.

 In addition to her own websites, Susan is also a contributor to the following websites:

-Susan has received substantial recognition recently for her activities on Twitter including:
+Susan and Job-Hunt have received substantial recognition on Twitter as well, @JobHuntOrg:

 50 Best Twitter Accounts for Job Search Advice 2019